joemoose/dungeoneers.d20/docs/combat.md

 ## Actions

 In a single round of combat, your character can make up to **two** actions.
-Actions can range from attacking, moving to an adjacent zone, casting a spell, or anything within reason based on your character’s assets and situation.
+Actions include attacking, moving to an adjacent zone, casting a spell, quaffing a potion, or anything within reason based on your character’s assets and situation.

 ## Initiative